MakeSchool-Tutorials/MS-2018-Environment-Setup/P3-Terminal-Setup/content.md

 slug: terminal-setup
 ---

+A developer lives in their terminal.
+So we're going to make our terminal pretty and work well.

 # Making Your Terminal Professional

-A developer lives in their terminal.
-So we're going to make our terminal pretty :D.

 Use the keyboard shortcut `command` + `spacebar` and type "terminal" to open your terminal.